Libyan Desert Glass

-C₁₀H₁₆O (approx)
+CââHââO (approx)

 Amber is not a mineral, but fossilized tree resin, which has been appreciated for its color and natural beauty since Neolithic times.
 Much valued from antiquity to the present as a gemstone, amber is made into a variety of decorative objects.
 Amber is used in jewelry.
 It has also been used as a healing agent in folk medicine.
 There are five classes of amber, defined on the basis of their chemical constituents.

 Amber is fossilized resin (not sap) from ancient forests.
 The resin must be buried under sediment and subjected to heat and pressure for millions of years to polymerize and harden into amber.
-Most of the world's amber comes from the Baltic region (dating to the Eocene, 44 million years ago) or the Dominican Republic (which is famous for containing clear inclusions).
+Most of the worldâs amber comes from the Baltic region (dating to the Eocene, 44 million years ago) or the Dominican Republic (which is famous for containing clear inclusions).
+The process begins when tree resin oozes from wounds in ancient conifers and hardwoods.
+Over thousands of years, volatile organic compounds evaporate and the resin hardens into a substance called copal.
+True amber requires millions more years of burial under sediment, where continued heat and pressure complete the polymerization process, transforming copal into fully fossilized amber with a stable chemical structure.

 One of the most famous features of amber is its ability to preserve ancient life.
-Insects, spiders, feathers, and even small lizards have been found trapped inside amber, preserved in perfect 3D detail for millions of years.
+Insects, spiders, feathers, plant material, and even small lizards and frogs have been found trapped inside amber, preserved in perfect 3D detail for millions of years.
 These inclusions provide invaluable windows into prehistoric ecosystems.
-Dominican amber is particularly prized for the clarity and frequency of its biological inclusions.
+When a hapless insect landed in fresh, sticky resin, it could be engulfed and sealed from oxygen, bacteria, and decay within minutes.

-Amber is very light (specific gravity 1.05-1.10), so light that it often floats in salt water.
-It is warm to the touch (unlike glass or stone) and will generate static electricity when rubbed (the Greek word for amber is "elektron," the root of our word electricity).
-It is soft (2-2.5) and can be easily scratched.
+Amber is very light (specific gravity 1.05â1.10), so light that it often floats in saturated salt water.
+It is warm to the touch, unlike glass or stone, which conduct heat away from the skin rapidly.
+It generates static electricity when rubbedâthe Greek word for amber is elektron, the root of our word electricity, and amberâs triboelectric property was among the first documented electrical phenomena in recorded history.
+It is soft (Mohs 2â2.5) and can be scratched by a fingernail.

-Because amber is valuable, it is frequently faked using plastic, resin, or "copal" (young, immature resin).
-A common test is the "hot needle test": a hot needle touched to real amber smells like pine incense; plastic smells like burning chemical.
-Also, real amber floats in saturated saltwater, while most plastics sink.
+Because amber is valuable, it is frequently faked using plastic, resin, or copal.
+A common test is the âhot needle testâ: a heated needle touched to real amber smells pleasantly like pine incense; plastic produces a harsh chemical odor.
+Real amber floats in a saturated saltwater solution (approximately 1 tablespoon of salt per cup of water), while most plastics and glass sink.
+A UV light will cause natural amber to fluoresce blue or greenish-white.
+Under a loupe, gas bubbles in real amber tend to be rounded, while imitation resin often contains elongated or deformed bubbles.

 Yellow, orange, brown, rare blue/green